baltimore-based fine artist

 'Art Worlds'.
 Professor Kristine Roome, Maryland Institute College of Art.

-'Healthcare Activism in Baltimore and Beyond', Professor Alicia Puglionesi, JHU.
+'Healthcare Activism in Baltimore and Beyond', Professor Alicia Puglionesi, Johns Hopkins

 Media Interview